 X Close

-Iran’s Khamenei should not be banned from X
+Iran’s Khamenei should not have been banned from X

 It's worth drawing a bright red line where world leaders are concerned.
 Credit: Getty